Master Food Preservers

 Over the summer months, the UW-Extension Service offered web-based seminars outlining methods of canning and food preservation.
 Shortcuts to the seminars and presentations are provided below:

 “Growing Your Life” Series

 Classes include: Good Eats/Good Gardens, Food Preservation, Master Gardener Public Education, and Gardening Education.
 Course are designed to provide good food preparation with participant teaching and gardening opportunities.
 Collaborations of: UW Extension Outagamie County, Salvation Army Fox Cities, Goodwill’s Community Garden Partnership, UW Oshkosh School of Nursing, Outagamie County Master Gardeners, Outagamie County Master Food Preservers, Outagamie County Master Composters.
-Growing Your Life Class Schedule - Updated March 2013.
+Growing Your Life (pdf)- Updated May 30, 2013.